 Katie E. Starkweather

-I am a Biological and Biocultural Anthropologist who uses life history and developmental frameworks to study how ecology and behavior interact to influence health, nutritional, and reproductive outcomes in humans.
+I am a Biological Anthropologist and Human Behavioral Ecologist who uses evolutionary frameworks to study how ecology and behavior interact to influence health, nutritional, and reproductive outcomes in humans.
 I am specifically interested in the tradeoffs women make between work and childcare, and how these tradeoffs shape gendered divisions of labor, household economics, and parental investment, as well as biological outcomes for all family members.

 For more details see - kathrinestarkweather.com